← Back to posts🧠 Oil surplus and data blackout steer FX

 🔻 CAD: Oil is the story.
 OPEC balance talk points to surplus risk and U.S. stocks built, keeping WTI heavy near the high-50s.
 That caps CAD rallies.
 USDCAD biases higher above 1.3950 with 1.4100 next if crude settles below 59.
 First support sits at 1.3820.

-🔺 AUD: Delayed RBA easing and calm risk tone support the Aussie on dips.
-AUDUSD buy-the-dip zone sits at 0.6480 to 0.6520, with resistance 0.6620.
+🔺 AUD: Delayed RBA easing and a calm risk tone support the Aussie on dips.
+AUDUSD demand that markets are watching sits at 0.6480 to 0.6520, with resistance 0.6620.
 A benign global tape could pull 0.6680 next week.

 ⚖️ NZD: The RBNZ’s 50 bp cut to 2.50 percent keeps NZD a tactical funder, but much bad news is in the price.
 NZDUSD support is 0.5880, resistance 0.5980 then 0.6050.
 Rate-spread dynamics versus AUD still favor AUDNZD topside on rallies.